namitjagtiani/terraform-azure-pendpoint-plink-azfw/README.md

 Replace the "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" values with the relevant information based on your `Producer and Consumer subscriptions`.

-Replace the `username` and `password` values with a vlue of your choosing.
+Replace the `username` and `password` values with a value of your choosing.

 ### 4. Initialize the Terraform Code